renatoramos7/Tajawal-Hotels/README.md

 - Mockito for Unit Testing
 - Focus in performance

-Three main packages: Commons, data and Ui.
+**Three main packages: Commons, data and Ui.**

 - **Common:** Responsible for all Commons files in project.
-- **data:** Here you will find class that handle API requests, database access, connections, persistence things, mapped entities… A pattern to use in this layer is know as Repository..
+- **data:** Here you will find class that handle API requests, database access, connections, persistence things, mapped entities and Repository pattern.
 - **Ui (View + Presenter):** Responsible views and extencions.
 It is also responsible for the presentation (Presenter).